alozie/afndev/install/readme.md

 ## Next Steps

-After project template has installed, there are several key activities to perform for your project:
+After Bolt has installed, there are several key activities to perform for your project:

   1. Update your project's make file
     * Add contributed modules and themes to `scripts/project.make.yml`